-- Cognitive Behavioral Therapy (CBT), which helps people understand how their thought patterns can affect their behaviors
+- Cognitive Behavioral Therapy (CBT) helps people understand how their thought patterns can affect their behaviors

-- Dialectical Behavior Therapy (DBT), which helps people achieve better control of their emotions
+- Dialectical Behavior Therapy (DBT) helps people achieve better control of their emotions

-- Contingency Management, which uses tangible rewards like vouchers or gift cards to motivate patients to stay drug
+- Contingency Management uses tangible rewards like vouchers or gift cards to motivate patients to stay drug-free

-- Family Behavioral Therapy, which provides education and support for family members as well as support for the patient
+- Family Behavioral Therapy provides education and support for family members as well as support for the patient

 These clinical interventions are typically used in drug addiction therapy in New Jersey.
 They may be applied alone or in conjunction with other clinical therapies.
 Drug addiction treatment should be personalized and tailored to suit each individual’s needs.